orangeYao/IR_drop/README.md

 # PowerNet: predict IR drop with cell power using CNN.

 ## Overall
 This repository contains python scripts for IR drop prediction with Convolutional Neural Network (CNN).
 The input feature is vectorless cell power and cell toggle rate given by Seahawk.
 We customized CNN architecture by a maximum structure.

 ## Raw Data
-Take design 'GAASM0SMIO' as example.
+Take partition 'GAASM0SMIO' as example.
 * Cell Information
     * cap.json -- Cell capacitance
     * pos.json -- Cell coordinates